Namma Veettu Pillai Box Office Verdict: Sivakarthikeyan Starrer Is A Towering Success!

 Box Office Collections

 Reportedly, Sun Pictures released this film in as many as 450 screens in Tamil Nadu through Red Giant Movies.
 According to reports, the film is expected to have made a share of Rs 30 crore from the first 14 days of run in Tamil Nadu.
-Out of that, the producer's share is expected to be around Rs 27 crore.
+Of that, the producer's share is expected to be around Rs 27 crore.

 A Clean And Big Hit

 The report also talks about the profit margin of the film so far.
-Reportedly, the film has made a business of around Rs 55.11 crore against a budget of Rs 46.5 crore and it is being said that the profit is around Rs 8.65 crore.
+Reportedly, the movie has made a business of around Rs 55.11 crore against a budget of Rs 46.5 crore and it is being said that the profit is around Rs 8.65 crore.

 (Source: Valai Pechu)